isparkes/SalesTaxExample/README.md

 One other little point.
 I don't usually code without having a partner to code against.
 Clearly this is not an option in this case!
 I find partner coding and feature submission via pull request a key part of the development process.
 This application is extremely
 "raw" in this aspect.

+How to see the results:
+  I have set up a unit test to perform the calculations and put the results to the console during the build.
+It is called "FinalTest"

+How to run the application (local instance, use the root user):
+  Create and load a MySQL database (scripts located in src/test/resources/sql-scripts):
+	mysqladmin --user=root -p create sales_tax
+        mysql --user=root -p sales_tax < create-user.sql
+        mysql --user=root -p sales_tax < create-tables.sql
+        mysql --user=root -p sales_tax < insert-test-data.sql

+  Start the application:
+	mvn spring-boot:run

+  Test a curl:
+	curl -v -X POST -H "Content-Type: application/json" -d '{"contents":["1 book at 12.49","1 music CD at 14.99","1 chocolate bar at 0.85"]}' "http://localhost:8080/rest/salestax/performBasketTaxation"